Kosovo Basketball Superleague

-The Kosovo Basketball Superleague (Albanian: Superliga e Kosovës në Basketboll) and known as the ArtMotion Superliga due to sponsorship reasons is the top men's professional basketball league in Kosovo.
+The Kosovo Basketball Superleague (Albanian: Superliga e Kosovës në Basketboll) and known as the ProCredit Superliga due to sponsorship reasons is the top men's professional basketball league in Kosovo.
 Basketball Superleague was founded in 1991.
 It is run by the Basketball Federation of Kosovo.

 Prishtina holds the record for most Superleague titles as it has won the championship 14 times.